 3.B.
-Evidence for Importance of the Measure to Medicaid and/or CHIP Comment on any specific features of this measure important to Medicaid and/or CHIP that are in addition to the evidence of importance described above, including the following:
+Evidence for Importance of the Measure to Medicaid and/or CHIP

+Comment on any specific features of this measure important to Medicaid and/or CHIP that are in addition to the evidence of importance described above, including the following:

-- The extent to which the measure is understood to be sensitive to changes in Medicaid or CHIP (e.g., policy changes, quality improvement strategies). - Relevance to the Early and Periodic Screening, Diagnostic and Treatment benefit in Medicaid (EPSDT).
+• The extent to which the measure is understood to be sensitive to changes in Medicaid or CHIP (e.g., policy changes, quality improvement strategies).

-• Any other specific relevance to Medicaid/CHIP (please specify).
+- Relevance to the Early and Periodic Screening, Diagnostic and Treatment benefit in Medicaid (EPSDT). - Any other specific relevance to Medicaid/CHIP (please specify).

-This measure would fill a gap in the Medicaid and CHIP programs core set of children's health care quality measures aimed at providing services and treatment during the postpartum period.
-The measure will provide a mechanism to help assess issues such as breastfeeding use/rates, postpartum depression screening, and planning for contraceptive use.
-Additionally, it will also help to manage those patients who had gestational diabetes during the pregnancy.
-This measure is of particular importance for CHIPRA in that it is high impact with Medicaid patients and addresses risks to mothers and babies in the postpartum period.
+This measure would fill a gap in the Medicaid and CHIP programs core set of children's health care quality measures aimed at providing services and treatment to promote healthy birth and prevent premature birth.
+This measure is important to Medicaid and CHIPRA because it expands the core set of measures beyond their current use.
+The measure will provide a mechanism to help assess the number of obese pregnant women in the Medicaid population, address educational issues around healthy weight gain, and help to prevent adverse maternal and neonatal outcomes.
+This measure is of particular importance for CHIPRA in that it is high impact with Medicaid patients and addresses concerns related to both mother and baby.
+Additionally, the percentage of obese pregnant women is higher in the Medicaid population than in other groups.
+In addition, there are higher rates of obesity among pregnant minority women, which is both costly to Medicaid and increases risks of undesirable outcomes.

-We encourage the use of this measure by physicians, other health care professionals, and health care systems, or health plans, where appropriate.
+We encourage the use of this measure by physicians, other health care professionals, and health care systems, and health plans, where appropriate.
 This clinical performance measure is designed for practitioner and/or system level quality improvement to achieve better outcomes for maternity care patients and their babies.